nyakowint/xsoverlay-keyboard-osc/README.md

 but if you wanna build this just drop the dlls from `XSOverlay_Data/Managed` into `refs`, restore and build w/ Release config. dll will be in `builds` folder

-(or moved to your plugins folder if you used debug and have XSO on your C drive loool)
+## Why a mod for a vr overlay?

-Why a mod for a vr overlay?
+* I like the control scheme of XSOverlay better than OVRTK.
+No, you _dont_ have to agree with me.
-I like XSOverlay better than OVRTK.
-No, you _dont_ have to agree with me. lol
+* Why wait for it to be added when you can do it yourself? lol